 Interstate 80 is a major transcontinental corridor connecting California and New York City.
-From the city of San Francisco to a few miles west of the Hudson River in northern New Jersey, I-80 traverses various terrain and states.
+From the city of San Francisco to four miles west of the Hudson River at Teaneck, New Jersey, I-80 traverses various terrain and 11 states.
 Its highest point is located at Sherman Hill Summit in Wyoming between Laramie and Cheyenne at an elevation of 8640 feet.
-The highest point of Interstate 80 east of the Mississippi is near Milepost 111 in Pennsylvania.
+The highest point of Interstate 80 east of the Mississippi, 2,250 feet above sea level, is near Milepost 111 in Pennsylvania.

-In the east, Interstate 80 ends at its junction with Interstate 95 in Ridgefield Park, New Jersey, as overhead signage shows.
-However, at I-80’s eastern terminus, there is some debate as to whether or not it ends at the Hudson River or at Interstate 95.
-The exit numbering on Interstate 95 north of Interstate 80 in New Jersey seems to approximate what the I-80 numbering would be if it continued east to the George Washington Bridge.
-However, that numbering is actually what would be for I-95 if it had been completed as planned in New Jersey.
-It is a coincidence that the exit numbers are so close numerically.
+In the east, I-80 ends at Interstate 95 along the Teaneck Township and Ridgefield Park line in North Jersey.
+There was some debate as to whether or not I-80 ends at the Hudson River or at Interstate 95.
+Coincidentally, the exit numbering for I-95 in the Garden State approximates what the I-80 numbering would be if it continued east to the George Washington Bridge.
+However, that numbering is actually based upon the distance of I-95 had the Somerset Freeway between Trenton and New Brunswick been completed as planned.

 Interstate 80 in New Jersey is part of High Priority Corridor 63: Liberty Corridor.